MazharUmutYilmaz/Code_of_Conduct_for_Trading/README.md

 - Developing indicator, strategy for systematic trading
 - Backtesting + Optimization
 - Hedging (for Spot positions in Long Term)
-- Used Python Frameworks for Technical Analysis :
+- Used Python Frameworks for Trading :
   *  ta : For Technical Analysis
   * talib : For Technical Analysis
   * numpy :  Numerical computations